isomerpages/mlaw-corp/news/press-releases/_posts/2007-12-06-Government-accepts-key-recommendations-of-Justice-V-K-Rajahs-committee-on-the-comprehensive-review-of-legal-services-sector.md

 <u>Other Changes pertaining to the Legal Profession</u>

 {:start="17"}
 17. Other miscellaneous recommendations include proposals for work-life balance for lawyers, specialist accreditation, conditional fee arrangements and class actions.
-The findings and recommendations of the Committee can be found in Enclosure 5.
+The *findings and recommendations of the Committee* can be found in *<u>Enclosure 5</u>*.
 The Ministry of Law will further study these issues with relevant stakeholders to develop these proposals further.

 ---